vegaprotocol/specs/specs/0028-governance.md

 ## Using Vega governance tokens as voting weight:
 - [ ] As a user, I can vote for an existing proposal if I have more than 0 governance tokens
 - [ ] As a user, my vote for an existing proposal is rejected if I have 0 governance tokens
+- [ ] As a user, I can vote multiple times for the same proposal if I have more than 0 governance tokens
+  - [ ] Only my most recent vote is counted
+- [ ] When calculating the participation rate of an auction, the participation rate of the votes takes in to account the total supply of the governance asset.

 ## Future criteria, once a new weighting method is introduced?
 - [ ] As a user, I can understand which voting weighting methodology a proposal requires